qualiti-ai/py-qualiti/README.md

     ```bash
     qualiti conf set-env HUGGINGFACE_ACCESS_TOKEN <your-access-token>
     ```

+    💡 Make sure to `source` the config file or restart the Terminal to register the changes

 3. Then start using `qualiti` in the CLI or as a package in your project: